Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 Disaster assistance

-The U.S. Small Business Administration (SBA) offers low-interest disaster loans to businesses, homeowners, and renters in declared disaster areas following events like severe storms or wildfires.
-An SBA disaster loan can be used to cover losses not covered by insurance or the Federal Emergency Management Agency.
+• The U.S. Small Business Administration (SBA) offers low-interest disaster loans to businesses, homeowners, and renters in declared disaster areas following severe storms or wildfires.
+An SBA disaster loan could be used for losses not covered by insurance or the Federal Emergency Management Agency (FEMA).
+You don't have to be a business owner to qualify.

 Home equity loans